Alumni 2010 – present

 Emily Morgan-Booth [BME 2009] teaches music in Marquette and formerly taught music in the Suttons Bay public schools.
 From a May 2019 article: "Emily Morgan-Booth, who is finishing up her fourth year at Bothwell, recently won a district Teacher of the Year award, chosen by her peers, from the Michigan School Band and Orchestra Association.
 The MSBOA, she said, is divided into 16 districts, with District 14 covering the western half of the Upper Peninsula."

 Tracie (Harris) Smith [BME 2009] lives in Elkhart, Indiana.

 Whitney (Levin) Emeigh [BM, BME 2009] spent time in Japan and is now back in the United States.

-Nina McCuller Seddelmeyer [BME 2009] teaches music in the Allen Independent School District in Texas and just changed to a new teaching job in 2022.
+Nina McCuller Seddelmeyer [BME 2009] taught music in the Allen Independent School District in Texas and just changed to a new teaching job in 2022.